Let me guess.

 So what makes a Hebrew poem poetic?

 You see, parallelism is another way to describe chiasmus.
-In a nutshell, parallel phrases express a single idea in two or more different ways.
+In a nutshell, parallel words express a single idea in two or more different ways.

 For example, in Proverbs 11:19-20, we read this chiasmus: